cloudspeak/github-actions-test/example/README.md

-# GH Actions Test example
+# Github Actions Test example

 This folder contains an example Pulumi program which demonstrates use of the `github_actions_test` package.